jcu-eresearch/matrix-helpers/docs/content-blocks.md

 This block is used to make a list of steps which can be used to describe multi-step processes such as applying for a grant or planning a trip.
 A single process step block displays a large "step" number on the left, a heading and text block in the centre, and optionally images or supporting links on the right (which you could use to link to a PDF form).

 This block also supports switching off the horizontal line that normally shows at the bottom of every content block.

+**Heads up!** The editing previews for this block will always show the number `1` as their process step number.
+This is due to the way that the styling works and automatically numbers steps based upon how many are shown on the final page.

 ### Summary cards